Washington Manly Wingate: Death and legacy

-He died from heart complications on February 27, 1879, and was buried in cemetery at Wake Forest's original campus.
+He died from heart complications on February 27, 1879.

 During his lifetime, Wingate received honorary D.D. diplomas from Columbian College (currently known as George Washington University) and University of North Carolina-Chapel Hill in 1865 and 1871, respectively.
-After the Wake Forest campus moved from Wake Forest, North Carolina to Winston-Salem in 1953, the Department for the Study of Religions, Chapel and Baptist offices were relocated in a building named in Wingate's honor.
-In 2021, Wake Forest University decided to rename Wingate Hall to “May 7, 1860 Hall,” the date the institution sold at auction 16 human beings that a slave-owning benefactor bequeathed to Wake Forest through his estate, during Wingate's presidency.
+After the Wake Forest campus moved from Wake Forest, North Carolina, to Winston-Salem in 1953, the Department for the Study of Religions, Chapel and Baptist offices were relocated in a building named in Wingate's honor.
+In 2021, Wake Forest University proposed renaming Wingate Hall to "May 7, 1860 Hall," the date the institution sold at auction 16 human beings that a slave-owning benefactor bequeathed to Wake Forest through his estate, during Wingate's presidency.
+Wingate also owned enslaved people.
 By renaming this building, the university acknowledged its participation in slavery and recognized this aspect of its history and remembers those who labored at the institution against their will.
-After backlash at the new name, the building was subsequently renamed the Divinity and Religious Studies Building.
+After backlash to the new name, the building was subsequently renamed the Divinity and Religious Studies Building, and the university reorganized the guiding principle for their Advisory Committee on Naming soon after.

 The Wake Forest School of Divinity was founded later in 1999.
 Due to his influence through Wake Forest and the Baptist community, in 1896 Wingate University, and later its home, Wingate, North Carolina, were also named after W.M.
 Wingate.